-You are probably using high-end internet services provider but sometimes the stability is not as good as expected.
+You are probably using a high-end internet service provider but sometimes the stability is not as good as expected.

-PING, (Packet Internet Groper) is a request that sends from client computer to the server, so they can deliver requested data right to the client (user).
+PING, (Packet Internet Groper) is a request that sends from a client’s computer to the server, so they can deliver requested data right to the client (user).

 The Internet works much like that.
-No matter how great the bandwidth, if the PING is not in a great condition, your internet experience will be interrupted.
+No matter how great the bandwidth, if the PING is not in great condition, your internet experience will be interrupted.

-If you wonder to check the stability of your current internet connection, why not to check it out using a CMD (Command Prompt) on Windows (any version).
+If you wonder to check the stability of your current internet connection, why not check it out using a CMD (Command Prompt) on Windows (any version).

 How to check internet stability using CMD